-

 529 College Savings Plan Tax Deduction

 However, some states offer a state tax incentive if you utilize your resident state’s sponsored plan.
-For example, in Oregon (where I live), we can get a state tax credit of up to $300 per year if we contribute at least a certain amount each year.
+For example, in Oregon (where I live) we can get a state tax credit of up to $360 per year if we contribute at least a certain amount each year.

-Some states make it more straightforward and allow you to deduct up to a certain amount (e.g., $10,000) from your income when filing taxes if you utilize your state-sponsored 529 plan.
-Of course, you can contribute more than that if you choose, but the excess won’t be tax-deductible at the state level.
+Some states make it more straightforward and allow you to deduct up to a certain amount (e.g. $10,000) from your income when filing taxes if you utilize your state-sponsored 529 plan.
+You can contribute more than that if you choose, but the excess won’t be tax deductible at the state level.

-Other states, such as Pennsylvania, allow you to deduct contributions to both Pennsylvania AND non-Pennsylvania 529 plans (up to $30k/year as of 2021).
+Other states, such as Pennsylvania, allow you to deduct contributions to both Pennsylvania AND non-Pennsylvania 529 plans (up to $36,000/year as of 2024).
 This is great if you live in PA and want to use a different state’s 529 plan for some reason (maybe you like the investment choices better in another plan).

 Every state is different, so check the rules for tax incentives on contributions to your state’s 529 plan.
-Unfortunately, if your state doesn’t have state income taxes, then there is no available tax to deduct from (a good problem to have, I suppose).
+If your state doesn’t have state income taxes, then there is no available tax to deduct from (good problem to have, I suppose).

-Any investment earnings grow tax-deferred as long as the money stays within the 529 account.
-Contributions plus investment earnings are withdrawn to pay for higher education (college, graduate school, etc.) can be taken out tax-free.
+Any investment earnings grow tax deferred as long as the money stays within the 529 account.
+Contributions plus investment earnings withdrawn to pay for higher education (college, graduate school, etc.) can be taken out tax-free.

 Recent tax changes also allow up to $10,000 per year to be withdrawn tax-free for qualifying K-12 expenses as well.